Khotyn Uprising: Austrian–Romanian–Ukrainian dispute

 In April, the UNR itself was replaced by a more Austrian- and White-friendly regime, the Hetmanate, which made some efforts to extend itself into Hotin County and the "four parishes" of Soroca.
 A branch of the Ukrainian Army, including a 2nd Cavalry Division under Commandant Kolesnikov, was established in Khotyn, whose civilian authorities argued that Marghiloman had willingly renounced his claims to the area.
 On May 26, judge Oleksa Suharenko was appointed Khotyn's Starosta by authorities from the Podolian Governorate, situated across the Dniester; he never took charge, as he was soon replaced by a P. Izbytskyi.
 The Austrian authorities ultimately consented to Izbytskyi's arrival, but stripped him of any real power.
 By July 1918, Romanians grew alarmed about reports that Hetmanate representatives, including Oleksander Shulhyn, were seeking to annex Bessarabia in its entirety.

 In November 1918, Germany's armistice changed the course of politics in the region.
 The unification of Bessarabia with Romania became effective the same month, when regional autonomy was dissolved.
 In Hotin County, control had remained notional until late autumn: on October 22, 1918, a majority of the Zemstvo voted in favor of the county's reunification with Russia, voicing their fear that the Romanian Army's presence in Bessarabia would end with annexation.
-As his final act in government, Marghiloman ordered his troops to take Hotin and Bukovina, together.
+As his final act in government, Marghiloman ordered his troops to take Hotin along with Bukovina.
 The 1st Romanian Cavalry Division, part of the Fifth Army, moved into the former region; it was spearheaded by the 3rd Redcoats Regiment and the 40th Infantry Regiment, both of which were placed under General Cleante Davidoglu.
 Starosta Izbytskyi advised the local militia not to oppose the Romanian incursion.